melcshum/gamelogv3/README.md

-# Laradock 8 Environment Setup with voyager
+# Laradock 8 and Voyager with Laradock Environment Setup

 This Environment is enable
 * hybrid databse: mysql, mongo,